30lm32/ml-projects/README.md

 ### Introduction
 ---

-In this repository, you can find my works related to a bunch of different self paced machine learning projects.
+In this repository, you will find my works related to a bunch of different self paced machine learning projects.
-Since I have passion for ML and Data Mining, I got my hands dirty to get hands-on experiences.
+Since I would like to show my passion about ML, Data Mining and Data Engineering, I got my hands dirty to expose my hands-on experiences to you.

-Please, check out once the table to get briefly information about projects, below.
+Please, check out the table to get briefly information about projects, below.

 |__Problem__|__Methods__|__Libs__|__Repo__|
 |-|-|-|-|